-At Reddick Orthodontics, we want your child’s first orthodontic visit to be as calm and enjoyable as possible.
+At Melbourne Orthodontics, we want your child’s first orthodontic visit to be as calm and enjoyable as possible.
 Sometimes kids will be anxious about a new experience like this, especially since the orthodontist will be examining their teeth closely.
 We want things to go as smoothly as possible, so that your child’s future visits will remain stress-free.
 Here is some information about what that first visit to the orthodontist will be like.

 Age for the First Orthodontic Visit